 I Want to Help

-I googled, “How to combat FOMO,” on my iPhone and came up with a few simple suggestions to combat the fear of missing out in the workplace:
+Here are a few simple suggestions to combat the fear of missing out in the workplace:

 - Stay Realistic – Keep a check on your duties.
 If you’re already contributing at a high level on a lot of tasks, stop worrying about the ones you aren’t working on.

 - It Shouldn’t Hurt to Ask – If you think you should be doing more, go ahead and ask the boss to do more.
 Just make sure the head person knows that you’re doing a bang-up job on your current projects.

 In short, what’s the best way to fight workplace FOMO?
 Being good at your job.
 And that finally brings me to the main concept concerning this fear of missing out jazz: How these thoughts and steps and suggestions relate to Onspring.
 Always remember that you’ll never have to worry about missing out on the next big thing, at least as it pertains to Onspring.
 In addition to all the benefits Onspring’s platform has to offer—no-code, cloud-based platform, superior support, and the ability to adapt the software to fit your needs—you’ll always get our updates and newest features as they relate to your products as soon as they are available.
 Always.
 No user misses out, and that’s a big part of the Onspring advantage.
 FOMO isn’t something our clients deal with, something they even need to think about, at least when it comes to Onspring.

 Maybe you’ve read a piece in a recent magazine or online about the wonders of GRC Vendor X. Or a new employee wants to know why your company isn’t using a software product they had in the past, which is the greatest thing ever!
 Or suppose there is a disgruntled worker down the hall, you know the kind, Mr. Negative who likes to spew unconstructive pessimism.